 Pests might be the cause of your problems, but it might be hard to tell which pest.
 You see, there are quite a few pests that can bother radishes, and you’ll want to be on the lookout for all of them.

 Harlequin bugs will suck on radishes and cause the leaves to wilt over time.
 This can turn the leaves yellow as well, and sometimes the leaves will even have white or yellow spots.

 Leafhoppers have been known to spread a virus that is called Aster Yellows.
 You’re going to want to keep these troublesome bugs out of your garden because they can decimate your radishes quite fast.

 Look to solve any pest issues as quickly as you can so that you won’t encounter further issues.
-If things go well, then you might be able to save your radishes, but it’s also possible that you might need to remove radishes that have been infected with pests.
+If things go well, then you might be able to save your radishes, but it’s also possible that you might need to remove the ones that have been infected with pests.

 8 – Diseases